vzvezda/asyncdrop/article/async-dest.md

 So when execution is in the destructor for `KernelRead` future it has to wait until kernel confirm it no longer writes into the buffer. `nested_loop()` function runs until kernel confirms that this is ok to have memory region de-allocated.
 So looks like drop() is blocked, but can we continue execution of other async task?

-## Toy runtime implemented

-I have implemented runtime that can be found here:

 ## N = 0

 Lets look on this example.